 Part of the context is to recognise the financial challenges in the future of the public sector , and thus the need to work in partnership and collaboratively .
 As such actions identified here are subject to the necessary resources being deployed .
 In additional there is the complementary context of the City region consultation that is currently on going , which may inform the actions further .

-Principal Aim of the Newport Tourism Destination Action Plan
+Principal Aim of the Newport Tourism Destination Action Plan .

 The principal aim of the Tourism Destination Plan is to support and create jobs for the residents of Newport , by encouraging local spend through the visitor economy .
 That is to encourage more visitors , and especially those with higher yield spend .